13 Amazing Experiences in Yogyakarta Worth the Money

 Rising 3145 meters above sea level, the sunrise there is bound to be impressive!

-There hikers rest for a few hours, before waking up in the middle of the night to get to the peak.
+There, hikers rest for a few hours before waking up in the middle of the night to get to the peak.
 If you want the sunrise, you have to work for it!

 It is troublesome to organize the whole affair yourself.
 You can rent a motorcycle to get to Selo, rent camping equipment there, and navigate the complex bureaucracy of the management of the protected area.
+Still, you officially need a local guide to accompany you.

 Oh my, you’d think hiking would be simple, but not Merbabu!
 You have to book a ticket, carefully pack the required materials and the necessary amount of water, and monitor your waste, and other minor things.